juseg/bowdoin/articles/temperature/response-referee2.rst

         theoretical Nye depths calculated at your borehole sites could easily bound if your explanations of mechanical damage are plausible.*

+   - Line 69:  We do not know of a comprehensive study on crevasse density in Greenland.
+The statement based on field experience and was reworked.
+   - Line 192: The borehole sites were inspected yearly.
+No sensor reached the surface during the experiment.
+We added a mention of the potential effect of sunlight penetrating the ice.
+   - Line 303: Longitudinal extension and crevassing have actually been observed to peak at "lowering tide" and not during minimum tide (see Podolskiy et al., 2016).

 **Q5 Check List**

       - *Is the English language of sufficient quality?